OpenTSDB/opentsdb.net/docs/source/api_http/index.rst

 Authentication/Permissions
 --------------------------

 As of yet, OpenTSDB lacks an authentication and access control system.
 Therefore no authentication is required when accessing the API.
-If you wish to limit access to OpenTSDB, uer network ACLs or firewalls to block access.
-NEVER run OpenTSDB on a machine with a public IP Address.
+If you wish to limit access to OpenTSDB, use network ACLs or firewalls to block access.
+We do not recommend running OpenTSDB on a machine with a public IP Address.

 Response Codes
 --------------